metadriverse/metadrive/README.md

 ## Quick Start

-Please run the following line to play with the environment with keyboard!
+Please run the following line to drive the car in the environment manually with keyboard!

 ```bash
 python -m pgdrive.examples.manual_control
 ```

-You can also enjoy a journey carrying out by our professional driver!
-The provided expert can drive in 10000 maps with almost 90% likelihood to achieve the destination.
+You can also enjoy a journey carrying out by our professional driver pretrained from reinforcement learning!

 Note that this script requires your system to have the capacity of rendering.
 Please refer to the installation guideline for more information.